-The length of time that tear trough fillers last depends on which filler is used, how much filler is used, and your own body’s ability to break down these fillers.
-Some people, especially if you work out a lot, break down the fillers faster than other people.
+The length of time that tear through fillers last depends on which filler is used, how much filler is used, and your own body’s ability to break down these fillers.
+Some people break down the fillers faster than others, especially if you work out a lot.
 For those people, they might need to get fillers more frequently.

 I prefer a softer filler for tear troughs, such as Restylane, which is actually my go-to filler, or Restylane Silk, which is even softer.
 Both fillers can last on average from 6 to 9 months.
 Sometimes we may be conservative with tear trough filler, especially if it’s the patient’s first time, in which case, the filler may only last 6 months.
 Once we get to know exactly how much tear trough filler works for you, it can last up to 9 to 12 months.

 I have seen tear trough filler last even longer and in some people, for years.
 Some patients who have had surgery years later have learned that there was some filler remaining.
 It’s extremely variable though in that location because you don’t move that area a lot.

 Most people say that the tear trough filler is not actually painful and instead they just feel pressure.
 Some people may feel some anxiety about it being around their eyes.
 If you’ve never had it done the pressure might feel odd, but we use a very good numbing cream and the filler has lidocaine in it to numb the area as we go.